 Transfers represent the provision (or receipt) of an economic value by one party without directly receiving (or providing) a counterpart item of economic value.
-In plain terms a transaction representing 'something for nothing' or without a quid pro quo.
+In plain terms, a transaction representing 'something for nothing'.
 Transfers can be in the form of money, or of goods or services provided without the expectation of payment.

-Transfers are broken down into current or capital transfers.
+Transfers are broken down into secondary income or capital transfers.
 Capital transfers relate to the transfer of ownership of a fixed asset, or the forgiveness of a liability by a creditor, when no counterpart is received in return.
-Current transfers are all other types of transfer.
-Current transfers are subdivided into those made or received by general government and by other sectors.
+Secondary income is all other types of transfer.
+Secondary income is subdivided into those made or received by general government and by other sectors.
 The UK's contributions to and receipts from the European Union budget are recorded on a gross basis.